bwva/HTML-SpinnerElem/README.md

 The underlying SpinnerElement is constructed from a bit of HTML with some styling, plus css transformations to rotate it.

+The constructed custom element is added to the "shadow DOM", encapsulating its component HTML elements and style sheet to prevent impacts or naming collisions with the rest of the HTML document and its style properties.

 SpinnerElements are self-contained, and need no additional images, css, HTML elements, frameworks, or scripts.
 At the same time, SpinnerElements are versatile in HTML markup and highly scriptable for dynamic applications.

 ## Usage